-An easy Indian Creamy Vegan Peas Potato Curry that comes together in just minutes.
-This is a great recipe to put together in a hurry for weeknights.
+This easy and creamy Indian spiced Peas Potato Curry has green peas and tender, cubed potatoes in a creamy, coconut milk sauce.
 Serve with rice or naan.
 Vegan, soy-free, gluten-free, can be nut-free.

-This creamy vegan Peas Potato Curry is creamy, tangy, sweet, spicy and absolutely delicious.
-What’s better, it is a quick – and easy – recipe that almost no one can go wrong with.
+This Peas Potato Curry is creamy, tangy, sweet, spicy and absolutely delicious.
+What's better, it is a quick - and easy - recipe that almost no one can go wrong with.

 Want more proof of just how good it is?
-It’s versatile, and goes equally well with Indian flatbreads like chapatis or naan or rotis or even mixed with rice.
+It's versatile, and goes equally well with Indian flatbreads like chapati/roti, vegan naan or basmati rice.

 Although this recipe uses just a minimal amount of spices, it has an outstanding blend of flavors and textures.
 I love it because it is: